PRX/styleguide.prx.org/README.md

 Run `npm run build:lib` to build the library.
 The build artifacts will be stored in the `dist/` directory.

+You can have Angular's build system monitor for changes and rebuild when they're detected using `npm run build:lib:watch`.
+Also, if you'd like to use the built library in a Docker container, you can use the post-build watcher: `CONTAINER_NAME=your_name_here npm run postbuild:lib:watch`.
+This script will watch for the Angular build to complete, bundle in static assets and then attempt to find a running container with a name which matches the provided container name and copy the built files into the `/app/node_modules` directory.

 ## Usage

 To use this library in an angular-cli project: